 What changes about marketing at this stage

-Series A is where the company decides whether marketing is a function or a budget line — and that decision compounds for years.
-Series A marketing has to move from founder-led improvisation to a system: clear ICP, sharper positioning, credible pipeline creation, disciplined measurement, and a cadence the board can trust.
+Series A is where the company decides whether marketing is a real function or just a budget line, and that decision shapes go-to-market for years.
+Marketing has to move from founder-led improvisation to something repeatable: a clear ICP, sharper positioning, credible pipeline creation, disciplined measurement, and a reporting rhythm the board can trust.

 -

-From activity to operating model: Pre-A marketing often rewards motion: launches, content, events, paid tests, founder posts.
-At Series A, the question becomes whether those activities ladder into a repeatable revenue motion.
+From activity to a repeatable motion: Pre-A marketing often rewards motion: launches, content, events, paid tests, founder posts.
+At Series A, the question becomes whether those activities ladder into a revenue motion you can run again and predict.

 -